lexemlang/lexem/specification/functional/statements.md

 The allowed patterns are:

-- `expression conditional {body}`: compares the `when`'s condition against the result of the expression.
+- `expression conditional {body}`: compares `when`'s condition with the result of the expression.
 If they match, the conditional is executed and if it also matches then the body is executed.
 The conditional is optional.

     ```lexem
     let num = 4